neuralmagic/deepsparse/README.md

 ## Quick Start 💻

-One of the greatest features of our inference engine is the ability to integrate into popular deep learning libraries (e.g., Hugging Face, Ultralytics) allowing you to leverage DeepSparse for loading and deploying sparse models with ONNX runtime (ORT).
-ORT gives the flexibility to serve your model in a framework-agnostic environment.
+One of the greatest features of our inference engine is the ability to integrate into popular deep learning libraries (e.g., Hugging Face, Ultralytics) allowing you to leverage DeepSparse for loading and deploying sparse models with ONNX.
+ONNX gives the flexibility to serve your model in a framework-agnostic environment.
 Support includes [PyTorch,](https://pytorch.org/docs/stable/onnx.html) [TensorFlow,](https://github.com/onnx/tensorflow-onnx) [Keras,](https://github.com/onnx/keras-onnx) and [many other frameworks](https://github.com/onnx/onnxmltools).

 To begin your inference adventure with DeepSparse is super simple.
 You can either run DeepSparse in CLI or Python.
 Let's first check out the CLI features... 👇

 ## DeepSparse Server and Benchmark in CLI

-After you've installed DeepSparse in your Python environment, you have two resources via CLI at your disposal:

-`deepsparse.server` : If you are interested in serving your models.

-`deepsparse.benchmark` : If you are interested in experimenting with the throughput/latency performance of your models under different inference scenarios.

 ### 1. DeepSparse Server